Hurricane Season June 1 – November 30

-City Sanitation, City Hall and other Administrative Offices will be closed on Monday, September 7th , 2015 in observance of Labor Day.
-The City Sanitation garbage pick-up schedule will temporarily change for the week of September 7th through September 12th , 2015.
-Residential Sanitation ...
+City Sanitation, City Hall and other Administrative Offices will be closed on Thursday November 26th and Friday November 27th, 2015 in observance of Thanksgiving Day.
+The City Sanitation garbage pick-up schedule will temporarily change for the week of November 23rd through November 28th , ...

 Small Town Charm, Texas-Sized Pride

 Nestled between the sparkling Texas Riviera to the east and the rugged Brush Country to the west, Kingsville is where modern industry meets the history of the Old West.
 A centennial city, Kingsville is steeped in tradition and rooted firmly in the unique legacy of South Texas.
 Founded by Henrietta M. King and named after Captain Richard King, Kingsville is surrounded by acres of flourishing wildlife and natural beauty and is home to several of South Texas’ most famous institutions such as the King Ranch, Texas A&M University-Kingsville, Caesar Kleberg Wildlife Research Institute, the National Natural Toxins Research Center, Coastal Bend College and Naval Air Station Kingsville.